matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 to become explicit about time in our programs.

-We really need to pay attention to the functional programming people who are saying, "Look at all these great properties of pure functions.
+We really need to pay attention to the functional programming people who are saying, "Look at all these great properties of pure functions".
+They are there.
-They are there."
 They definitely satisfy Whitehead's, "We move forward by taking away the need to understand the insides of things."

 I believe that this epochal time model is worth trying.
 I think it is a general model.
 It supports multiple implementation ideas and it